smitkotak9/problem1/README.md

 # Solution Repo to Problem 1
- Included is Python Code for the Solution.
+ The Python code for the solution is included.